Okimoka/Okimoka.github.io/_posts/2025-02-08-welcome-to-jekyll.markdown

 The characteristics of RealNVP are:
 1. It uses uses scaling and shifting transformations for $f$.
 Intuitively these also make sense to be easily invertible.
-2. The transformations $f$ only transform part of the random variable vector in each step, allowing for an alternating pattern in the flow layers.
+2. The transformations $f$ only transform part of the random variable vector in each step, allowing in our case for an alternating pattern in the flow layers.
 In each step, the parameters of the scale and shift are given by the untransformed part of the random variable vector.

 Our specific setup for RealNVP is shown in this picture:
 ![RealNVP](assets/realnvp.png)